A home for the study of Jungian psychology and myth—for clinicians and non-clinicians alike.

 *Prerequisites:

-To join our Clinical membership, you must hold a license in counseling, social work, medicine, or a related field and be able to work with clients, or be a licensed intern/associate under supervision.
+To join the Clinical program, you must hold a license in counseling, social work, medicine, or a related field and be able to work with clients, OR be a pre-licensed intern/associate under supervision.

-Space is extremely limited for this portion of programming.
-We do not accept life coaches in this portion of the training, as groups reflect shared training in law & ethics, and understanding of clinical practice.
+Space is limited for this portion of programming.
+Unfortunately, we cannot accept life coaches in this portion of the training, as small groups will reflect shared training in law & ethics, and understanding of clinical practice.
 Please email if you have questions about your eligibility.
+And please join us for the General Public programming!

 *Installment plan available for payment at registration.